Digitale Events

 How do you choose the right warm-up for your online meeting?

 Virtual meetings and events allow us to use completely new types of warm-ups.
 The right activity is tailored to the occasion, mood and context of the meeting.
-It is also important to consider the group dynamics and the prevailing culture of the group.
+It is also important to consider the group dynamics and prevailing culture of the group.

-You should therefore consider the following aspects:
+You should therefore take the following aspects into account:

 Adjust to the length of the meeting